The man who founded Trader Joe’s has died, and people are mourning the cultural icon

 “You feel it in the casual, chill nature of the employees and the vibe the store gives,” she said.

-In 1985, I visited LA for the first time, and @JessBravin wanted to show me two places: the Pacific Ocean (“I thought you’d like to see it”) and Trader Joe’s.
-I became a lifelong devote, and for years would tell my benighted Eastern friends of its wonders.
-RIP. you fake pirate. https://t.co/4NRV0U1myr— Peter Sagal (@petersagal) February 29, 2020

-Employees are encouraged to be positive on the job, and they have reason to be: Coulombe prided himself in paying his employees well.
+Employees are encouraged to be positive on the job, and they have reason to be: Coulombe prided himself on paying his employees well.
 Trader Joe’s compensation plans are among the most generous in the industry, the AP reported.
 Annual salary increases are about 7 to 10 percent.

-“This is the real secret of Trader Joe’s and why no one has copied it,” Coulombe said in a video interview posted online.
-“It’s possible to copy the merchandise or the Hawaiian shirts, but no would-be competitor has ever been willing to lay out the dough.”
+“This is the real secret of Trader Joe’s and why nobody has ever copied it,” Coulombe said in a video interview posted online.
+“It is possible to copy the merchandise or the Hawaiian shirts, but no would-be competitor has ever been willing to lay out the dough.”

 Some online remembered how employees thrived there:

-My best friend was 18 and had just started his job at Trader Joe's when his single dad passed away.
-Had it not been for that job with decent pay and health benefits for even part time employees I don't know what happens to him. ~15 years later he still works there RIP Trader Joe— LyricalDota (@LyricalDota) February 29, 2020

-Aside from the shirts, Trader Joe’s also used boating words such as captain for staffing and maritime bells for in-store communication.
+Aside from the shirts, Trader Joe’s also used boating words such as “captain” for staffing and relied on maritime bells for in-store communication.
 Fish nets, oars and other nautical trappings hang from walls.

 The store’s design and products attracted younger clientele, who would even advocate for more stores closer to where they lived.
 Some people voted to change local zoning ordinances to ensure a Trader Joe’s opened in their neighborhood, The Post previously reported.